Clastify logo

 Carbocation stability and inductive effects

-This explains why tertiary halogenoalkanes favour S_N1.
+This is why tertiary halogenoalkanes favour SN1S_{N}1.

 Energy profiles and models